 For example, customizing products is a complex process, which means it’s time consuming to define and maintain configuration settings.
 It also extends manufacturing lead times and may limit bulk purchasing and complicate long-term demand planning.

 Acumatica’s comprehensive manufacturing suite includes Bill of Materials and Routings, Production Management, MRP, APS, Estimating, and a rules-based Product Configurator.
-Manufacturing applications and workflows connect seamlessly with Inventory Management, Sales Orders, Purchase Orders, Accounting, Reporting, and other applications, providing customers with a holistic business platform to manage every part of their organization more effectively.
+Manufacturing applications and workflows also connect seamlessly with Inventory Management, Sales Orders, Purchase Orders, Accounting, Reporting, and other applications, providing customers with a holistic business platform to manage every part of their organization more effectively.

 Find out how our industry-specific solution can empower small and midsized businesses—like yours—with the tools, resources, and support you need to succeed.
 Contact our team to learn more today.